synaptics-astra/doc/quickstart/oobe.rst

 Best Case
 """""""""

-The example demonstrates one of the best usecase which platfrom can support.
+The example demonstrates one of the best use case which the platform can support.

 .. note::

     This example doesn't define the limit for individual IP block.
 Refer datasheet for checking complete capabilities of individual IP block.

-This Best Case demo app demonstrates the capability of platform running multiple things concurently as mentioned below:
+This Best Case demo app demonstrates the capability of the platform running multiple things concurrently as mentioned below:

 SL1680:
 1. Multiple decoding: 4 Streams of 1920x1080@25 & 4 streams of 1280x720@25
 2. USB camera streaming and preview of 640x480@30
 3. Mixing of streams mentioned in #1 & #2 and rendering to display
-4. HDMI-RX stream receiving from Laptop (upto 4K60) and rendering to display
+4. HDMI-RX stream receiving from Laptop (up to 4K60) and rendering to display

 SL1640:
 1. Multiple decoding: 9 streams of 640x480@25